INSaFLU/insaflu_docs/docs/uploading_data.rst

 Uploading Reference data
 ++++++++++++++++++++++++

-INSaFLU needs reference sequence files to be used for reference-based mapping (mandatory) or for extra alignment/phylogeny analyses (optional).
+INSaFLU needs reference sequence files to be used for reference-based mapping.

-- In *References* menu, **INSaFLU provides a set of ready-to-use reference sequences**, all publicly available at NCBI, currently including:
+- In *References* menu, **INSaFLU provides a set of ready-to-use reference sequences**, all publicly available at NCBI (or made available under permission of authors), currently including:

 	i. post-pandemic (2009) vaccine/reference influenza A(H1N1)pdm2009, A(H3N2) and B viruses (from both Northern and Southern hemispheres);
 	ii. representative virus of multiple combinations of HA/NA subtypes (i.e., H1N1, H2N2, H5N1, H7N9, etc)